Who must take the Placement Test?

 - Completed developmental courses: Student has satisfactorily completed developmental courses in English and/or Elementary Algebra at another College.

 - ACCUPLACER scores from another school: Student has taken the ACCUPLACER with qualifying test scores at another College in New Jersey within the past 3 years.

-- Visiting: Student is visiting from another college and has permissions to transfer coursework to their home college.
+- Visiting: Student is visiting from another college and has permission to transfer coursework to their home college.